Isaiah Jackson (conductor): Conducting

+Recordings

-His recordings include music by Bernard Herrmann, Miklós Rózsa, Franz Waxman (For the Fallen), William Grant Still, Alberto Ginastera, William Mathias and Nigel Butterley.
-He recorded the Berlin Symphony’s New Year’s Eve concert.
-Jackson conducted the Louisville Orchestra and gospel choirs from the Louisville, Kentucky area under the direction of Alvin Parris III.
-The CD grew out of a project between Jackson and Parris.
-The project was presented in fourteen U.S. cities; it also opened the Brisbane Biennial Festival of Music and was performed in the Liverpool Anglican Cathedral with the Royal Liverpool Philharmonic.
+Jackson's recordings include three CDs with the Berlin Symphony, including a live recording of their 1991 New Year’s Eve concert, string music from film scores by Bernard Herrmann, Miklós Rózsa and Franz Waxman as well as dance music by William Grant Still.
+He recorded harp concertos by Alberto Ginastera and William Mathias with Ann Hobson Pilot and the English Chamber Orchestra.
+He recorded works by Nigel Butterley with the Melbourne Symphony Orchestra.
+Jackson conducted the Louisville Orchestra and gospel choirs from the Louisville area under the direction of Alvin Parris III.
+The CD grew out of a project between Jackson and Parris which was presented in twelve U.S. cities; it also opened the Brisbane Biennial Festival of Music and was performed in the Liverpool Anglican Cathedral with the Royal Liverpool Philharmonic.

-He was formerly Artist-in-Residence at the University of Dayton, where he taught Philosophy of Music.
-He has been Visiting Professor of Conducting at the Hochschule der Künste, Berlin's premier conservatory.
-He has also taught at Juilliard, Stanford, the University of Michigan, and Youngstown State University.
+Teaching

+Jackson was on the faculty at the Berklee College of Music for 15 years until 2022.
+He also taught at Harvard, the Longy School of Music, Juilliard, Stanford, the University of Michigan, and Youngstown State University.
+He was artist-in-residence at the University of Dayton, where he taught philosophy of music.
+He received an honorary doctorate from the university for "orchestrating racial harmony and integrating music within the lives of the young".
+He was visiting professor of conducting at the Hochschule der Künste.

-Dr. Jackson currently teaches at the Berklee College of Music, the Harvard Extension School, and the Longy School of Music.
-He is also President of Rhythm, Rhyme, Results, an educational music company specializing in curriculum-based educational rap and pop songs.
+Jackson was also president of Rhythm, Rhyme, Results, an educational music company specializing in curriculum-based educational rap and pop songs.

-In October 1994, he was a guest speaker of the National Press Club of Australia.

 Personal life

-While conducting in Rochester, he met his wife Helen Tuntland, president of Hochstein School of Music & Dance and a consultant in the field of music education.
-They have three children, Benjamin, Katharine and Caroline.
-In 1987, he and his family moved to Hammersmith, London.
-He acknowledges he is an anglophile and he has conducted before members of Britain's royal family on several occasions.
-He speaks five languages.
+While conducting in Rochester, Jackson met his wife Helen Tuntland, president of Hochstein School of Music & Dance and a consultant in the field of music education.
+They had three children, Benjamin, Katharine and Caroline.
+He acknowledged he was an Anglophile, and he conducted before members of Britain's royal family on several occasions.
+He spoke five languages.

-Jackson suffers from sensorineural hearing loss.
+Jackson suffered from sensorineural hearing loss.
 The inner ear damage cost him most of the hearing in his right ear in 1995 and began to affect his left ear in 2004.
 The hearing loss forced him to retire from conducting in 2006.

-He now runs a production company called Rhythm, Rhyme, Results.
-The organization seeks to educate young people by putting the lessons into the music they listen to.